Irving Abella: Career

 Abella first taught at York University in 1968, specializing in labour and Jewish history.
 He continued teaching at that institution until 2013.
 During the early 1970s, he started the first university course in Canadian Jewish studies at Glendon College, which he considered his greatest achievement.
 He served as president of the Canadian Jewish Congress from 1992 to 1995.
 He was also chair of Vision TV, a religious broadcaster.
+He was president of the Canadian Historical Association for the year 1999-2000.

 Abella's books include Coat of Many Colours: Two Centuries of Jewish Life in Canada (1990) and None Is Too Many: Canada and the Jews of Europe, 1933–1948 (1982).
 He stated that the latter – which detailed the Canadian government's immigration policy during the 1930s that led it to accept only 5,000 Jewish refugees during World War II – was not intended to be more than an academic text.
 However, it ultimately impacted the immigration policy of the government at the time.
 After Ron Atkey, the minister of immigration, read a draft copy of the manuscript, the Canadian government welcomed 50,000 Vietnamese boat people by the end of 1980 (up from the original goal of 8,000 refugees per year).